gedeontofidji/Documentation/pages/mydoc/mydoc_help_api.md

 The `each` method looks through all the JSON content to find the item whose `page.id` is equal to `basketball`.
 It then looks for an element on the page named `#basketball` and adds a `data-content` attribute to that element.

-{% include warning.html content="Make sure your JSON file is valid.
-Otherwise, this method won't work.
-I use the [JSON Formatter extension for Chrome](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en).
-When I go to the tooltips.json page in my browser, the JSON content &mdash; if valid &mdash; is nicely formatted (and includes some color coding).
-If the file isn't valid, it's not formatted and there isn't any color.
-You can also check the JSON formatting using [JSON Formatter and Validator](http://jsonformatter.curiousconcept.com/).
-If your JSON file isn't valid, identify the problem area using the validator and troubleshoot the file causing issues.
-It's usually due to some code that isn't escaping correctly." %}

 Why `data-content`?
 Well, in this case, I'm using [Bootstrap popovers](http://getbootstrap.com/javascript/#popovers) to display the tooltip content.
 The `data-content` attribute is how Bootstrap injects popovers.

 Here's the section on the page where the popover is inserted: